php-tui/php-tui/lib/term/README.md

 TODO
 ----

-- [ ] Add support for functional key codes from kitty keyboard protocol.
+- [ ] Implement the rest of the event parser from crossterm!